MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

 ```
     pip install --upgrade wheel cython
-    export DD_FETCH=1 DD_CUDD=1 DD_LDD=1
+    export DD_FETCH=1 DD_CUDD=1
-    pip install git+https://github.com/masinag/dd.git@main -vvv --use-pep517 --no-build-isolation
+    pip install dd=0.5.7 -vvv --use-pep517 --no-build-isolation
 ```

-The dd package cannot be installed directly from pip's package repository since this package depends on a fork of the dd package which allows for compilation into the LDD target language.
-The fork is publicly available [here](https://github.com/masinag/dd).<br>
-You can check that the dependency is installed correctly if the following command does not raise any errors:
+You can check that the dependency is installed correctly if the following command does not give you ant errors:

 ```
-    python -c 'from dd import ldd; ldd.LDD(ldd.TVPI,0,0)'
+    python -c 'import dd.cudd'
 ```

 Now you can install the theorydd package (this package) directly from this repository using pip: